THE PEACHY APERITIF FROM PROVENCE!

 15° - 75 cl

-RinQuinQuin is a white wine-based apéritif from the Lubéron, with the peaches of the valley of Durance, with leaves of peach trees picked in autumn, with sugar of cane and with alcohol.15.60 € TTC
+RinQuinQuin is a white wine-based apéritif, with peaches, leaves of peach trees picked in autumn, sugar and alcohol.16.70 € TTC

 Now there's a name that sings the praises of Provence!
-An unusual blend of Vallée de la Durance peaches, peach tree leaves gathered in autumn, cane sugar and Lubéron white wine, RinQuinQuin is the Provençal aperitif par excellence!
+An unusual blend of peaches, peach tree leaves gathered in autumn, sugar and white wine, RinQuinQuin is the Provençal aperitif par excellence!

 - If you love flavored aperitifs and are looking for a taste of Provençal sunshine, then you'll love RinQuinQuin.